Help Support The Site

 How can I contribute to 911blogger.com?

-There are a lot of ways to contribute, most of which don't require money, although if you can, we need your financial support to continue to improve the site.
+There are a lot of ways to contribute, most of which don't require money, although if you can, we need your financial support to host and maintain the site.
 We can always use help in grabbing TV shows talking about 9/11, submitting news, submitting pictures and video from 9/11 events, and more.
 Click here to get set up with a user account.

 Why don't I see a certain story on 911blogger.com?

-911blogger.com strives to promote credible news and information, fact-based research and analysis, and sound activist efforts for truth and justice concerning the 9/11 attacks, the aftermath, and related events and activities.
+911blogger.com strives to promote credible news and information, fact-based research and analysis, and sound efforts for justice concerning the 9/11 attacks, the aftermath, and related events and activities.
 User submissions help make 911blogger what it is, and are very much appreciated.
-However, 911blogger is a privately-owned and managed website; not all submissions are welcome, and not all users will agree with all editorial decisions.
-If you don't see something on the site, it's probably because the 911blogger team does not believe it meets editorial standards.
+However, 911blogger is a privately-owned and managed website; not all posts are published, and not all users will agree with all editorial decisions.
+If you don't see something on the site, it's either because nobody has taken the time to post the story yet (in this case we need your help to post it), or because the moderation team has researched the post and does not believe it contains reliable information.
 From time to time, you may see something posted on the site you feel violates the editorial standards; this could be due to some oversight, or it may have been decided there was an interest in informing the public about it.
 Your feedback is always appreciated.

 Where can I find the old 911blogger site?

-You can still access the old 911blogger.com site if you're interested in our early history.
+You can still access the old 911blogger.com site if you're interested in our history.